scottd018-demos/openshift-static-site-migration/README.md

 # Summary

-This repo shows a simple modern workflow for a traditional HTML website serving static content.
+This repo shows a simple modern workflow for a traditional HTML website running on OpenShift serving static content.
 It includes the following:

 1. A pipeline to deploy the latest content (using [OpenShift Pipelines](https://docs.openshift.com/pipelines/1.14/about/understanding-openshift-pipelines.html))
 2. A [source-to-image](https://docs.openshift.com/container-platform/4.14/openshift_images/using_images/using-s21-images.html) process to deliver the content as a container
 3. An automated certificate rotation using [public certificates with cert-manager](https://docs.openshift.com/container-platform/4.14/security/cert_manager_operator/cert-manager-operator-issuer-acme.html)

+> **WARN:** I have not put a ton of validation into this walkthrough.
+If you want a positive outcome, I would suggest
+> following it step-by-step unless you know what you are doing.
+This was tested against lightly used clusters and
+> precautions should be taken against clusters which are used for real purposes.
+Issues and PRs welcome!

 ## Personas